 Story Massage is a positive touch activity that can help children share their feelings in a safe and confidential atmosphere.
 Children are free to express how they are feeling at that particular time, and to know that it is okay to have these difficult emotions.
 Story massage can help them recognise they are not alone in feeling guilty, angry, sad, confused – others are feeling the same.
 They have often lost the attention of their parents and their playmate too.
 It is a period of bereavement before the sibling dies.
 Sharing a story massage can encourage the children to express their emotions, and also to laugh and play, and develop friendships within the group.

 Siblings can be invited to share pre-written Story Massages from our book Once upon a touch… story massage for children and to create their own using our ten basic story massage strokes.
 Most popular stories are those that have a happy and hopeful ending.
 “It’s important that siblings feel safe at such a confusing and complicated time in their lives,” says Angela Garrett, complementary therapies co-ordinator at Christopher’s, Shooting Star Chase Children’s Hospice.
-“Favourite stories are The Smiling Flower, A Safe Place and Sunset.
-They give a sense of holding their hands through it all.”
+“We choose stories that give a sense of holding their hands through it all.”

 Siblings may also choose to share massage stories with others in the family.
 A therapist told us about a 10 year old who decided to give her mother a Story Massage whilst they were sitting in her sister’s room at the hospice.
 It gave her something helpful to do and encouraged a positive connection with her mother.